santiagobasulto/python-for-experienced-programmers/book/basics.md

 # Language Basics

-There's not much you need to know about Python basics to get started, aside from:
+Python is a very intuitive language.
+Let's do a quick summary of all the basics to get you started.

 ## Indentation